PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

   * a Tag object
   * Security rules (Inbound and Outbound) referencing the EDL and tag objects

-The video provides an end-to-end perspective for building a configuration skillet as complement to the documentation content.
+The video provides an end-to-end perspective for building a configuration skillet as a complement to the documentation content.

 .. raw:: html